Dental Implants Arlington Heights

 When you lose a tooth, your jawbone will slowly deteriorate because it isn’t being stimulated by the root.
 This increases your risk of several oral health concerns because your remaining teeth won’t have the support they need to stay in place.

 As the only tooth loss solution that replaces both the root and the crown of the tooth, dental implants in Arlington Heights keep your jawbone strong.
 Because of this, they lower your risk of cavities, gum disease, and additional tooth loss.
 They also prevent your remaining teeth from drifting out of position.
-In addition, a strong jawbone will support your facial tissues to help prevent wrinkles and sagging skin – you’ll maintain a youthful flow for years to come!
+In addition, a strong jawbone will support your facial tissues to help prevent wrinkles and sagging skin – you’ll maintain a youthful glow for years to come!

 Long-Term Benefits